chstan/arpes/README.md

 alias arpesn="cd $ARPES_ROOT && source activate python_arpes && jupyter notebook"
 ```

+Similar commands should be placed in your `.bashrc`.

 ## Jupyter

 You should already have Jupyter if you created an environment with `conda` according to the above.
 Ask Conrad